Remember Who You Are

 “Could it be that the great photographers make their great images because they spring from their life, whereas the majority of ‘amateurs’ fail to make great photographs because they are too busy trying to photograph someone else’s life, someone else’s landscape, someone else’s experience?
 Perhaps instead of going out looking for subject matter, we should simply try to see clearly our life as it is and find the images of significance that surround us.” — Brooks Jensen

-But Hopper’s work is mostly urban, or at least not really rural, so his paintings didn’t always resonate with me fully.
-I’ve been in Chicago, New York, and other large cities for long enough periods of time where I could match my experience to Hopper’s vision, but my home is in the country and it’s there I’m most comfortable.
+But Hopper's work is mostly urban, or at least not really rural, so his work didn't always resonate with me fully.
+I've been in Chicago, New York, and other large cities for long enough periods of time where I could match my experience to Hopper's vision, but my home is in the country and it's there I'm most comfortable.
 I grew up in a small town and many of my friends came from farm families.
-I spent many of my early days playing with my friends in their families’ fields and barns.
+I spent many of my early days playing with my friends in their families' fields and barns.
 Later, when I started working summer jobs, I worked on a farm, de-tasseling corn and baling hay.
 I lived in a small town, but part of me grew up on a farm.

 For that reason, at least to begin with, Andrew Wyeth’s paintings were a revelation.
 His work deeply resonated with me and brought back many memories of my life in rural America, especially his paintings of Chadds Ford and the people who lived there.
 After seeing these paintings, I wanted to know more about Wyeth and his influences, so I bought a biography to find out more.
 What I discovered was not only the stories behind his paintings, but something even better.